Patnagarh bombing

-The Patnagarh Bombing (also referred to as the Patnagarh Parcel Bomb in news reports) was a bombing that took place in Patnagarh a Notified area Council of Bolangir District in Indian state of Odisha, on 23 February 2018.
-Soumya Sekhar Sahu, a 26 year old software engineer, and his great aunt, Jemamani Sahu, were killed by a parcel bomb delivered to Soumya's house few days after his wedding.
+The Patnagarh Bombing (also referred to as the Patnagarh Parcel Bomb in news reports) was a bombing that took place in Patnagarh, a Notified area Council of Bolangir District in Indian state of Odisha, on 23 February 2018.
+Soumya Sekhar Sahu, a 26-year-old software engineer, and his great-aunt, Jemamani Sahu, were killed by a letter bomb delivered to Soumya's house few days after his wedding.
 Soumya's wife, Reema was seriously injured.
 After months of investigation, Police arrested a colleague of Soumya's mother whom she had replaced at the college where she taught.

 Incident

 On 23 February 2018, five days after the wedding of Soumya Sekhar Sahu and Reema Sahu, an explosion occurred at their home in Patnagarh, Odisha, India as Soumya opened a just-delivered parcel.
 The parcel had a return address of a person unknown to either of them, S. K. Sharma of Raipur, 230 km away.
 Soumya reportedly remarked, "This looks like a wedding gift.
 The only thing that I don't know is the sender.
 I don't know anyone in Raipur".
 The resulting explosion tore the plaster off the ceiling, cracked the walls, and hurled the kitchen window into a nearby field.
-Soumya and his great aunt Jemamani, who was visiting the couple at the time, suffered 90% TBSA burns and died en route to hospital.
+Soumya and his great-aunt Jemamani, who was visiting the couple at the time, suffered 90% TBSA burns and died en route to hospital.
 Reema was taken to hospital with serious injuries.